Hunter Henry Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Matchup vs. Buffalo

-- Henry has averaged 46 receiving yards per game over his two career matchups against the Bills, 19.5 more than his over/under in Monday's game.
+- Henry is averaging 46 receiving yards per game in two career matchups against the Bills, 19.5 more than his receiving yards prop bet over/under for Monday's game (26.5).

 Recent Performances

-- In last week's game against the Titans, Henry was targeted five times and recorded two catches for 16 yards.
+- In last week's matchup with the Titans, Henry hauled in two passes for 16 yards while being targeted five times.

-- Henry has reeled in eight passes (12 targets) for 78 yards (26.0 per game) and has two touchdowns during his last three games.
+- Over his last three outings, Henry has eight catches (on 12 targets) for 78 yards and two touchdowns, averaging 26.0 yards per game.

 Henry's New England Teammates